Swiss arms and armour

 By contrast, the population of the rural cantons in the conflicts of the Early Modern period was often armed with simple and ad hoc weaponry, especially clubs, and maces such as the spiked morning star.
 This was the case in the Swiss peasant war of 1653, and again in the Stecklikrieg uprising of 1802, called after the eponymous Stäckli "club" carried by the insurgents.

-Substantial collections of historical arms and armour are kept in the Swiss National Museum in Zurich, in the Historical Museum in Bern and in the Morges Castle Military Museum.
+Substantial collections of historical arms and armour are kept in the Swiss National Museum in Zürich, in the Historical Museum in Bern and in the Morges Castle Military Museum.